 QlikView User Access lies on the front end from where users can access QlikView and manipulate data files.
 Users can access this front end from any medium like web, mobile, desktop, laptop, etc.

 QlikView Directory Service Connector can retrieve various user details for end-users from various sources such as Active Directory, ODBS, LDAP, and Custom Users.
 Web services use Directory Service Connector for the resolution of any group and DSC will search for their email addresses.

 Now, let us see how all these components relate to each other and how they communicate with each other.
 The below diagram depicts how all components are interconnected.

 The whole architecture is divided into 2 sets based on their roles:

-The front end is the place where users communicate and manipulate with data and documents which they have authorization to access using QlikView Server.
-Moreover, front end contains those documents which are created through QlikView Publisher in back end.
-Front end is responsible for all the interactions happening between client and server.
+The front end is the place where users communicate and manipulate data and documents which they have the authorization to access using QlikView Server.
+Moreover, the front end contains those documents which are created through QlikView Publisher in the back end.
+The front end is responsible for all the interactions happening between client and server.
 QlikView Server handles client authorization for the same.

-The back end is the place where QlikView stores documents which are created by QlikView Developer.
-The source files have scripts to retrieve data from different data sources such as Excel, Salesforce, Data warehouses, SAP, etc. Distribution service is responsible for loading and distribution in back end.
-Back end uses infrastructure resources like directory catalogs or SMTP servers for clustering.
+The back end is the place where QlikView stores documents that are created by QlikView Developer.
+The source files have scripts to retrieve data from different data sources such as Excel, Salesforce, Data warehouses, SAP, etc. The distribution service is responsible for loading and distribution in the back end.
+The back end uses infrastructure resources like directory catalogs or SMTP servers for clustering.

 Three-Tier Architecture of QlikView

-Three-Tier architecture of QlikView contains 3 layers for extracting data from various sources, storing them into QlikView data files, applying business logic and developing data models using QlikView data files (QVD files) and creating the dashboards so that end users can analyze and process the data.
+The three-Tier architecture of QlikView contains 3 layers for extracting data from various sources, storing them into QlikView data files, applying business logic, and developing data models using QlikView data files (QVD files), and creating the dashboards so that end users can analyze and process the data.